Machar (Washington, D.C.)

-Machar is the Washington metro area-affiliated congregation of the Society for Humanistic Judaism.
-Founded in 1977, the nontheistic congregation celebrates Jewish culture, education and celebrations.
+Machar (מחר), officially Machar, The Washington Congregation For Secular Humanistic Judaism, is a Humanistic Jewish congregation located in the metro area of Washington, D.C., in the United States.
+Affiliated with the Society for Humanistic Judaism, the non-theistic congregation was founded in 1977, and celebrates Jewish culture, education and celebrations.
 The congregation has a Jewish cultural school, social action committee, and regular newsletter, and welcomes interfaith couples.

-"Machar" (מחר) is the Hebrew word for "tomorrow".

-Congregation
+Depending on the type of service, the congregation worships at either one of two locations in Maryland: